rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/vyatta-vrouter-allowing-ip-to-access-the-vrouter-via-ssh.md

 This article demonstrates how to configure an IP address to connect to a Brocade Vyatta vRouter through SSH, for administration purposes.

 ## Connect to the vRouter

-Access the vRouter remotely or through the console.
-For instructions, see [Managing access to the Vyatta vRouter](https://www.rackspace.com/knowledge_center/article/managing-access-to-the-vyetta-router).

 **Note:** After you've accessed the vRouter, you should add a local user.
 Follow the procedure described in [Vyatta vRouter: Adding a local administrative user](https://www.rackspace.com/knowledge_center/article/vyatta-vrouter-adding-a-local-administrative-user).
 If you are not logged in via SSH as the user *Vyatta* or as an administrative user, then access the vRouter remotely or through the console, then add a local user.
 Follow the procedure at [Vyatta vRouter: Add a local administrative user}()